Manage users

 Upon deactivating any number of users that are reviewers of card expenses / reimbursement approval chains, you’ll see an alert at the top of your Budgets page that reads Approval chains are missing reviewers due to recent employee deactivations.
 Clicking Offboard users in the alert will prompt admins to transfer spend limit-related responsibilities, approval chains, and card management to active and relevant users.
 Account and card admins will also receive an email where they can assign new reviewers to approval chains.

 Note: You won’t receive these alerts if your company has a rule for direct manager to review.
-Upon deactivating any number of users, we will automatically close their stipends and travel spend limits where they’re the sole member.
+Upon deactivating any number of users, we will automatically close their stipends and travel spend limits where they’re the sole spender.
 However, you will have to go and close spend limits for all other types.

 Transfer their cards